 The croquettes of Pollería Fontana

-This is not a poultry store (for rotisserie chickens, here); is also not in Fontana, but in the gràcia neighborhood.
+This is not a poultry restaurant (for pollo a l’ast, here); nor is it in Fontana, but in the neighborhood of Gràcia.

-What they do have in this tapas restaurant are some of the best croquettes of spectacular roast chicken, a tribute (just like the name of the restaurant) to the grandparents of its founder, Nil Ros.
+What they do have in this tapas restaurant are spectacular roast chicken croquettes, a tribute (just like the name of the place) to the grandparents of its founder, Nil Ros.

 📍 C/ de Sant Lluís, 9

-It is very commendable that a bar specializing in canned food is such a success.
+To get a bar specializing in canned food to have this success is very commendable.
 Quimet&Quimet is a must stop in Poble Sec.

 Its small place with walls full of bottles has everything a canned food lover could wish for: from the most basic (anchovies, cockles, mussels) to its montaditos, such as loquats with anchovies or salmon, yogurt and truffled honey.